AnotherDaniel/up-trustable-release/trustable/tenets/TT-RESULTS.md

 reviewed: XVry2iLugrA9r0sWzlxKLfgS5JgP7XtVrsDmxgJoDEI=
 ---

-Evidence is provided to demonstrate that XYZ does what it is supposed to do, and does not do what it must not do.
+Evidence is provided to demonstrate that uProtocol does what it is supposed to do, and does not do what it must not do.